 At what age do you recommend starting a child in Montessori?

-Within the Early Childhood Community, the child builds upon the foundation which was laid within the Toddler Community.
-By the end of their final year in Early Childhood, they have constructed a framework of academic and social skills which prepares them to join our Elementary Community.
+Within the Early Childhood Community, age three is the ideal age to begin.
+By the end of their final year in Early Childhood (age 6), they have constructed a framework of academic and social understanding which prepares them to join our Elementary Community.

 Is this a year-round school?